CCI-Tools/cate/doc/source/introduction.rst

 In the ESA CCI programme **14 Essential Climate Variables** (ECV) are produced by individual expert teams, and cross-cutting activities provide coordination, harmonisation and support.
-The **CCI Toolbox** and the **CCI Data Access Portal** are the two main technical support projects within the programme.
+The **CCI Toolbox** and the **CCI Open Data Portal** are the two main technical support projects within the programme.
-The CCI Data Access Portal will provide a single point of harmonised access to a subset of mature and validated ECV-related data products.
+The CCI Open Data Portal will provide a single point of harmonised access to a subset of mature and validated ECV-related data products.
 The CCI Toolbox will provide tools that support visualisation, analysis and processing across CCI and other climate data products.
 With these two technical cross cutting activities ESA is providing an interface between its CCI projects and the ECVs generated there, and the wider climate change user community